 Value stocks are often classified by low valuation ratios.
 While there are many ways to value stocks, the most common valuation metric is the price-to-earnings ratio, otherwise referred to as the P/E ratio.
 Broadly speaking, value investors typically look for stocks with low P/E ratios.

-You can download a free copy of the Excel spreadsheet—with relevant financial metrics like forward P/E ratios and dividend yields included—by clicking on the link below:
+You can download a free copy of the value stocks spreadsheet—with relevant financial metrics like P/E ratios and dividend yields included—by clicking on the link below:

 This article will discuss our valuation methodology, as well as our top 3 picks from the Value Stocks spreadsheet above.
 We believe these 3 picks represent the best value stocks with the highest expected returns over the next five years, as ranked using expected total returns from the Sure Analysis Research Database.